-Market valued at Euros 9.48B, largest market in Europe and grew by 11,1 % in 2015 and according tom AMI, grew by nearly 10 %, representing 5.1% of the entire food market in Germany.
+Valued at EUR 8.7B, Germany is the largest organic market in Europe and grew by 11 % in 2017.
+According to AMI, in 2015 organic represented 5.1% of the entire food market in Germany.

 The number of farms in 2015 grew 2,9 %.
 Most of the new organic farms are dairy and pig farms due to price challenges facing the conventional milk sector.
 Agricultural land in 2015 has not grown at pace with sales, at approx. 1% growth.

 In 2016 , supermarkets accounted for the largest channel , growing by 14.6% to EUR 5.45B.
 Indies grew 5% to Eur 2.85B.

 Consumer Preferences & Channels

 In 2017 German per-capita spend on organic reached EUR 97 compared with an European average of just EUR 47 per person.

 Data from 2014 retail channels were split, 53% supermarkets, 33% natural food stores, 14% specialist shops.Largest retailers of organic are Denns (114 stores national exclusively organic), Altnatura (80 stores) and supermarkets such as Aldi, Netto and Rewe.
 The certifier Naturland has started to work together with DM in 2015.
 With 1744 stores DM is the biggest drugstore chain in Germany.